What is Route Optimization Algorithm: A Comprehensive Guide

 Heuristics are used to guide the search in the A* Algorithm, which is an extension of Dijkstra’s algorithm.
 Its goal is to determine the shortest route from point A to point B.

-A* algorithm is able to efficiently navigate the route and find near-optimal routes by taking into account both the actual cost from the source and an estimated cost to the destination.
+A* algorithm accounts for both the actual cost from the source and an estimated cost to the destination to efficiently navigate the route.
 It is especially useful for problems like estimating distances or travel times where heuristic information is available.

 6. Bellman-ford algorithm